-Pfizer Inc. ("Pfizer") License and Development Agreement
+Pfizer Inc. ("Pfizer")

-On April 16, 2008, the Company and Pfizer entered into a License and Development Agreement (the "Pfizer Agreement") under which Pfizer was granted an exclusive worldwide license to a therapeutic cancer vaccine candidate, Rindopepimut (PF-04948568) (formerly CDX-110), in Phase 2 development for the treatment of glioblastoma multiforme.
-The Pfizer Agreement also gives Pfizer exclusive rights to the use of EGFRvIII vaccines in other potential indications.
+On April 16, 2008, the Company and Pfizer entered into a License and Development Agreement (the "Pfizer Agreement") under which Pfizer was granted an exclusive worldwide license to a therapeutic cancer vaccine candidate, Rindopepimut (CDX-110), in Phase 2 development for the treatment of glioblastoma multiforme.
+The Pfizer Agreement also gave Pfizer exclusive rights to the use of EGFRvIII vaccines in other potential indications.
 Under the Pfizer Agreement, Pfizer made an upfront payment to the Company of \$40 million and made a \$10 million equity investment in the Company.
-Pfizer will fund all development costs for these programs.
-The Company is also eligible to receive potential milestone payments exceeding \$390 million for the successful development and commercialization of Rindopepimut and additional EGFRvIII vaccine products, as well as royalties on any product sales.
-The Pfizer Agreement became effective after clearance under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (as amended) on May 19, 2008.

 On May 27, 2008, the Company received \$10 million from Pfizer in exchange for 781,250 shares of the Company's common stock having a fair value of \$10.9 million, or \$13.91 per share, on that date.
 The \$0.9 million over the amount received from Pfizer was recorded as a reduction to deferred revenue of the \$40 million upfront payment received from Pfizer on June 18, 2008.
+The Pfizer Agreement also provided for reimbursement by Pfizer of all costs incurred by the Company in connection with the collaboration since the effective date.

-The Company has determined that its performance obligations under this collaboration should be accounted for as a single unit of accounting.
-The Company's deliverables under this collaboration primarily include an exclusive license to its Rindopepimut product candidate and its EGFRvIII technologies, research and development services as required under the collaboration and participation in the joint clinical development committee.
-The Company has estimated that its performance period under the collaboration will be 9.5 years based on an assessment of the period over which the Company will have met its performance obligations under the collaboration.
-Revenue, including research and development reimbursements, is being recognized on a straight-line basis over this period using the Contingency Adjusted Performance Model ("CAPM").
-The \$40 million up-front payment, less the \$0.9 million in excess fair value for the Company's common stock discussed above, was recorded as deferred revenue and is being amortized over the 9.5-year performance period at a rate of \$1.0 million per quarter.
+The Company had determined that its performance obligations under this collaboration should be accounted for as a single unit of accounting.
+The Company's deliverables under this collaboration primarily included an exclusive license to its Rindopepimut product candidate and its EGFRvIII technologies, research and development services as required under the collaboration and participation in the joint clinical development committee.
+The Company had estimated that its performance period under the collaboration would be 9.5 years based on an assessment of the period over which the Company would have met its performance obligations under the collaboration.
+The \$40 million up-front payment, less the \$0.9 million in excess fair value for the Company's common stock discussed above, and research and development reimbursements, were initially recorded as deferred revenue and recognized as revenue on a straight-line basis over this 9.5 year period using the Contingency Adjusted Performance Model ("CAPM").